EICR - Fixed Wire Testing

 There are many reasons not to do periodic electrical test and inspection such as cost, inconvenience, or lack of knowledge.
 However none of these reasons will be accepted as a defence in the event that an accident or fire occurs.
 Aside from the threat of prosecution in the event of injury or death, surely the safety of your colleagues, employees, patients or belongings are reason enough to test and inspect electrical systems at work.

-Norwood Electrical has been undertaking electrical safety testing for over a decade to public and private sector business and is one of the country’s leading companies in this market.
+Norwood UK has been undertaking electrical safety testing for over a decade to public and private sector business and is one of the country’s leading companies in this market.
 We are accredited to all of the industry watchdogs and associations such as the NICEIC and City and Guilds.
-Norwood has all the relevant health and safety accreditations, public and employer liability insurance, the latest equipment and systems in place to ensure a first class service.
+Norwood UK has all the relevant health and safety accreditations, public and employer liability insurance, the latest equipment and systems in place to ensure a first class service.

 We are accredited to the following: